uhlik/bpy/README.md

 notes:

-* Works only on tube-like part of meah, this is defined by selection.
+* Works only on tube-like parts of mesh defined by selection and active vertex (therefore you must be in vertex selection mode) and the selection must have a start and an end ring.
 Tube-like mesh is: all quads, no caps, fixed number of vertices in each ring.
-Best example of such mesh is mesh circle extruded several times or beveled curve converted to mesh.
-There must be active vertex on one of the boundary loops.
-Active vertex defined where seam will be placed.
+(Best example of such mesh is mesh circle extruded several times or beveled curve (not cyclic) converted to mesh.)
+There must be an active vertex on one of the boundary loops in selection.
+This active vertex define place where mesh will be 'cut' - where seam will be placed.
-* Result is right-angled UV for easy texturing, scaled to with square, distances of each ring is average of edge length and are releative to each other
+* Result is rectangular UV for easy texturing, scaled to fit square, horizontal and vertical distances between vertices are averaged and proportional to each other.

 usage:

 1. tab to Edit mode
-2. select part of model which you want to unwrap, tube type explained above
+2. select part of mesh you want to unwrap, tube type explained above
-3. make sure there is an active vertex on selection boundary
+3. make sure your selection has boundaries and there is an active vertex on one border of selection
 4. hit "U" and select "Tube UV Unwrap"
-5. optionally select 'Mark Seams' or 'Flip' in operator properties
+5. optionally check/uncheck 'Mark Seams', 'Flip' or 'Rectangular' in operator properties

 ![Tube UV Unwrap](https://raw.githubusercontent.com/uhlik/bpy/master/x/tube2.gif)